-- 1/4 cup frozen chopped spinach (a quarter of one 10-ounce package), thawed and drained of excess water
+- 1/4 cup frozen chopped spinach, thawed and drained of excess water

-- 1 tablespoon finely chopped red bell pepper
+- 1 tablespoon finely diced red bell pepper

 - 4 tablespoons grated Asiago cheese

-Whisk the eggs, Pecorino cheese, sour cream, baking powder, salt, garlic powder and hot sauce (if using) together in a medium bowl until blended.
-Stir in the spinach, artichoke hearts and bell pepper (if using).
+In a medium bowl, whisk together the eggs, Pecorino cheese, sour cream, baking powder, salt, garlic powder and hot sauce (if using) until blended.
+Stir in the spinach, artichoke hearts and bell pepper.4.

 Divide the filling evenly between the tart pans.
-Sprinkle 1 tablespoon Asiago cheese on each tart, then gently and loosely fold the 4 corner points over the filling.
+Sprinkle 1 tablespoon Asiago cheese on each tart, then gently and loosely fold the 4 corner points over the filling.5.

-To reheat: Microwave refrigerated soufflés for 2-3 minutes and frozen soufflés for 5-6 minutes until warmed through, or heat in a 300 degree F oven for 10 minutes (refrigerated) or 15 minutes (frozen).
+To reheat: Microwave refrigerated soufflés for 2 to 3 minutes and frozen soufflés for 5 to 6 minutes until warmed through, or heat in a 300 F oven for 10 minutes (refrigerated) or 15 minutes (frozen).

 To par-bake the tarts for a next-morning brunch:1.